 Being charged with any meth crime is serious.
 If convicted, a person can suffer consequences for the rest of his or her life.
 Even a misdemeanor conviction can prevent you from obtaining a job, enlisting in the military, receiving student loans, and obtaining housing.

-But there are defenses available for all meth crimes, and at JD Law, we’ll use those defenses to build a strong case for you, to make sure your rights are protected, and to prove your innocence.
+But there are defenses available for all meth crimes, and at jD LAW, P.C., we’ll use those defenses to build a strong case for you, to make sure your rights are protected, and to prove your innocence.
 If you have been charged with a meth crime, call a San Diego drug crime defense lawyer at our office today at (760) 630-2000 for your best chance at a successful outcome.